Traditional black and white darkroom workshops and consultancy service – onsite

-Many photographers feel that while their digital cameras produce amazing quality images when used correctly but believe the craft of the media has been taken from them and embedded in software applications.
+Many photographers feel that while their digital cameras produce amazing quality images when used correctly, the ‘craft’ of the media has been taken from them and embedded in software applications or worse, replaced by emerging AI solutions.
 The darkroom is still a place where the true craft of photography can be found.
-Darkroom equipment which was once priced beyond the means of the typical enthusiast photographer can be picked up in online auctions for a tiny fraction of its original value.
+Darkroom equipment which was once priced beyond the means of the typical enthusiast photographer can be picked up in online auctions for a fraction of its original price.
 Sadly, courses on the subject are slowly disappearing as colleges convert their darkrooms into digital editing suites.
+Recently, I have delivered training in a wide range of analogue photographic techniques to organisations, businesses and individuals across the UK.

 The day was jam packed and we both learnt a lot about various parts of traditional darkroom photography, the developing process, pin hole cameras, photograms and luminograms.
 Emma Hart, Sandy Secondary School, Bedfordshire